Submodular Maximization over a Matroid $k$-Intersection: Multiplicative Improvement over Greedy

-Along the way, we also slightly modify the distribution of the random shift used by the algorithm to partition the elements into weight classes, which leads to some improvement also for linear objective functions compared to the approximation ratio of roughly $0.722k + O(1)$ obtained by~\cite{singer2025better}.
-More formally, we prove the following theorem. \begin{restatable}{theorem}{thmMonotoneResult} For every $\eps > 0$, there exists an algorithm that runs in $\Poly(|E|, \eps^{-1})$ time and guarantees an approximation ratio of $\frac{2k \ln 2}{1 + \ln 2} + O(\sqrt{k}) \leq 0.819k + O(\sqrt{k})$ for maximizing a non-negative monotone submodular function $f\colon 2^E \to \nnR$ under a matroid $k$-parity constraint.
+Along the way, we observe that since the weight classes are defined using exponentially decreasing thresholds, it is natural to draw the random shift used by the algorithm to set these thresholds from an exponential distribution.
+Using this distribution for the shift instead of the uniform distribution employed by~\cite{singer2025better} leads to some improvement also for linear objective functions compared to the approximation ratio of roughly $0.722k + O(1)$ obtained by~\cite{singer2025better}.
+More formally, we prove the following theorem. \begin{restatable}{theorem}{thmMonotoneResult} For every $\eps > 0$, there exists an algorithm that runs in $\Poly(|E|, \eps^{-1})$ time and guarantees an approximation ratio of $\frac{2k \ln 2}{1 + \ln 2} + O(\sqrt{k}) \leq 0.819k + O(\sqrt{k})$ for maximizing a non-negative monotone submodular function $f\colon 2^E \to \nnR$ under a matroid $k$-parity constraint $(E, \cI)$.
 Moreover, if $f$ is linear, the approximation ratio of the algorithm improves to $(k + 1) \ln 2 + O(\eps) \leq 0.694k + 0.694 + O(\eps)$. \end{restatable}